bitcoin/bitcoin/doc/build-windows.md

 And select the posix version of the compiler.

+You may also need to disable "hardening" of compiled binaries if your bitcoin-qt.exe does not start properly by adding the --disable-hardening option when calling the configure script:

+    ./configure --disable-hardening --prefix=`pwd`/depends/x86_64-w64-mingw32

 For further documentation on the depends system see [README.md](../depends/README.md) in the depends directory.